lgtm-migrator/BikeOMuter/index.md

 permalink: /
 ---

-**BikeOMuter** is a mobile (currently Android only) App, which provides weather information for roundtrip commutes by bike.
-It facilitates the decision-making by using a traffic light color encoding for evaluating a roundtrip commute.
+**BikeOMuter** is an app that provides weather information for the daily commute to work by bike.
+It helps you to decide whether you can safely swing onto the saddle of your bike without getting wet.
+It uses a traffic light color coding to evaluate your trip.

-Therefore helping you to decide wether to go by *bike* or if it is better to rather *take public transport*.

 ### Motivation

-For longer daily bike commutes (let's say beyond 5 kilometers) you need to check the weather for multiple locations and multiple time points for a round trip to make sure that you will not encounter bad weather.
-This can get even more tidious for longer commutes involving mutiple cities.
+For longer commutes, you will need to manually check the weather for several places and several times for the return trip to make sure you don't encounter bad weather.
+This can be tedious if you have to travel long distances every day.

-> **BikeOMuter** is here to facilitate this process and help you with the decision making.
+> **BikeOMuter** That's why I've created BikeOMuter!
+It helps you to decide whether you can safely swing onto the saddle of your bike without getting wet.

 The alternative is to always wear appropiate clothing :umbrella: or to simply not care if you get soakingly wet during a storm :laughing:.